ehmatthes/pcc_2e/beyond_pcc/finding_employment/what_learn.md

     First of all, you should be able to describe the way you think about debugging.
 There are a number of techniques for debugging, but there's also a mindset that everyone needs to develop when debugging.
 What questions do you ask yourself when you start debugging?
 What do you do if your initial debugging efforts don't work?

-    Make sure you are starting to develop a specific approach to debugging.
+    Make sure you're starting to develop a specific approach to debugging.
 This can start out as print debugging, where you insert print statements in your code to check if your variables represent the values you think they do at certain points in your program's execution.
 As you work with more complex codebases, however, you'll want to learn about using Python's built-in debugging tools, and your editor or IDE's more advanced debugging features.
 Some frameworks also have their own debugging tools, such as the `django-debug-toolbar` [package](https://github.com/jazzband/django-debug-toolbar) for Django projects.

 ### How to work well with others